 The Strategy and Planning Team met with Patient Representatives from NHS 24 and Healthcare Improvement Scotland.
-The team discussed our 2030 Service Strategy and our want to continue to provide people with the right care, at the right time and in the right place.
-Highlighted was our work on prevention to better the health and wellbeing of our population, and how through investing in the education and wellbeing of our staff and by utilising new technology we can meet the growing need for our service.
+The team discussed our 2030 Service Strategy and our ongoing commitment to providing people with the right care, at the right time and in the right place.
+Highlighted was our work on prevention to improve the health and wellbeing of our population and investing in the education and the wellbeing of our staff.
+The team also discussed the importance of utilising new technology.

 The team then questioned participants on how we can best deliver this Strategy with our communities.
-The participating Patient Representatives were located throughout Scotland, from the Highlands to the Borders, and had many ideas involving capacity-building in rural communities and public education of alternates to Service interventions.
-We will soon be holding similar meetings in partnership with the Royal National Institute of the Blind (RNIB), and members from the GDA.
+The participating Patient Representatives were located throughout Scotland, from the Highlands to the Borders, and had many ideas involving capacity-building in rural communities and public education.

+We will soon be holding similar meetings in partnership with the Royal National Institute of the Blind (RNIB), and members from the Glasgow Disability Alliance (GDA).